Church Hill Tunnel: Purpose

-Church Hill Tunnel was completed in 1873 for the Chesapeake and Ohio Railway (C&O), which was seeking to extend its trackage (of the former Virginia Central Railroad) from a terminus in the Shockoe Valley section of downtown Richmond to connect with their new Peninsula Subdivision extending approximately 75 mi southeast down the Virginia Peninsula to reach Collis Potter Huntington's new coal pier in Newport News, Virginia.
-The tracks to the new tunnel left the old Virginia Central line west of 17th Street and curved southeasterly to enter the tunnel east of N. 18th Street and north of E. Marshall Street under Cedar Street, on the western slope of what is technically Union Hill.
+Church Hill Tunnel was completed in 1873 for the Chesapeake and Ohio Railway (C&O), which was seeking to extend its trackage (of the former Virginia Central Railroad) from a terminus in the Shockoe Valley section of Richmond to connect with their Peninsula Subdivision extending approximately 75 mi southeast down the Virginia Peninsula to reach Collis Potter Huntington's coal pier in Newport News.
+The tracks to the tunnel left the old Virginia Central line west of 17th Street and curved southeasterly to enter the tunnel east of N. 18th Street and north of E. Marshall Street under Cedar Street, on the western slope of what is technically Union Hill.
 The east end of the tunnel appeared just north of Williamsburg Road near 31st Street, below Libby Terrace Park.
 The Peninsula Subdivision was completed and opened in late 1881, and the coal flowed eastward for export in massive quantities.